Santa's Apprentice: Release

 This movie was first released in France on 24 November 2010.
 The English version was released in Australia on 10 November 2011.

 This movie was released in the United States and was planning to release in the U.K. by The Weinstein Company.
-On December 20, 2015, Santa's Apprentice was available on Netflix USA until after December. the U.K. release date is not set as of yet.
-The original French version has yet to be released outside France.
+On December 20, 2015, Santa's Apprentice was made available on Netflix in the United States.

+Home media

+On 7 November 2012, Santa's Apprentice was released on DVD in Australia by Paramount Home Entertainment.
+On 1 November 2016, the film was released on DVD in the US as a double Feature with The Magic Snowflake.

+Reception

+On the review aggregator website Rotten Tomatoes, Santa's Apprentice has a 78% approval rating with an average of 5.50/10 based on 9 reviews.